ratri1310/debiased_disentanglement/README.md

 - **mAP** (mean Average Precision): Ranking quality across labels
 - **AUC** (Area Under ROC Curve): Discrimination ability
 - **MRR** (Mean Reciprocal Rank): Position of first correct label
-- **Precision@K**: Precision at top-K predictions
-- **Recall@K**: Recall at top-K predictions

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- This work is supported by the U.S. National Science Foundation (NSF) and National Institute of Health (NIH)
-- PubMedBERT model from Microsoft Research
-- UMLS from the National Library of Medicine
-- MeSH vocabulary from NLM